Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: The Analyses

+\textbf{The Target $\mathbf{x_1}$:} In this work, we extract features using a WideResNet-50 pretrained on ImageNet, yielding feature maps of size $(8, 1024, 16, 16)$.
+The corresponding Gaussian radius for this dimension, according to the Gaussian Annulus Theorem, is:

+where $(B, C, H, W)$ denote batchsize, number of channels, height, and width, respectively.
+Note that for the ``transistor'' category, which uses $256\times256$ image inputs, the corresponding Gaussian radius is $256$, which is standard practice.
+The above radius value can be empirically verified by sampling a tensor of dimension $(8, 1024, 16, 16)$ using NumPy and computing its average Frobenius norm.

+\textbf{The Start $\mathbf{x_0}$:} In Sec. \ref{sec:pf3}, we analyze the effect of LayerNorm and BatchNorm on the data manifold.
+BN's expectation of $\sqrt{d}$, though robust in mean, exhibits sample-wise stochasticity that strongly depends on channel correlations, while LN's deterministic Frobenius norm is an algebraic fact for any correlation structure.
+As analyzed in Section \ref{sec:as4}, the feature maps extracted from WideResNet-50 reside within a hyperspherical shell of radius $R$, satisfying $d = ||x_0||_2 < R$.
+LN-normalized samples reside almost exactly on the Gaussian spherical surface (see \ref{sec:pf3} for analysis of their slight deviation below 512), whereas BN-produced samples show initial positions correlated with inter-sample variance, falling significantly below the Gaussian radius.
+The "Transistor" category uses a smaller input size, for which the corresponding Gaussian radius is 256, as shown in Table \ref{table11}.

-Tables 6 and 7 document the temporal evolution of axial positions for samples under rFM and WT-Flow, respectively.
-Under both configurations, the samples exhibit an initial tendency to move toward the origin, indicating that they are constrained by the geometric relationship we described, resulting in motion opposite to the optimal transport (OT) direction.
-Furthermore, we observe that this constraining effect is more pronounced in high-dimensional spaces compared to low-dimensional ones, with some samples remaining trapped near the origin even after a certain number of steps.
+\textbf{The Trajectory $\mathbf{x_t}$:} Tables \ref{table9}, \ref{table10} and \ref{table11} document the temporal evolution of axial positions for samples under rFM and WT-Flow, respectively.
+The first five categories in the table represent simple texture types.
+Under both configurations, the samples exhibit an initial tendency to move toward the origin, indicating that they are constrained by the geometric relationship as described, resulting in motion opposite to the optimal transport direction.
+Furthermore, we observe that this constraining effect is more pronounced in high-dimensional spaces compared to low-dimensional ones, with some samples remaining trapped near the source distribution even after a certain number of steps.